This blog is generated from material covered in the PM professional development session: “DIY Instrumental Repair Hacks” presented by Randy Beardon

 As you continue to develop your repair skills, consider exploring additional resources to enhance your music education toolkit.
 Online platforms like Practicing Musician offer comprehensive music education methods for various instruments, which can complement your hands-on repair skills and provide a well-rounded approach to music education.

-Take Action: Build Your Toolkit Today!
+Take Action: Build Your Music Teacher’s Toolkit Today!

 Don’t wait for the next instrument emergency to catch you off guard.
 Start building your music teacher’s toolkit for essential instruments and quick repairs today.
 Here’s what you can do: